Pradeepa-V-06/Ideal-Sampling/README.md

 Write a simple Python program for the construction and reconstruction of ideal, natural, and flattop sampling.
 # Tools required
 Google Colab
+# THEORY:
+# IMPULSE SAMPLING:
+Sampling signal is a periodic impulse train .
+The area of each impulse in the sampled signal is equal to instantaneous value of input signal.
+# NATURAL SAMPLING:
+It is also called practical sampling.
+In this sampling technique, the sampling signal is a pulse train.
+In natural sampling method, the top of each pulse in the sampled signal retains the shape of input signal during pulse interval.
+# FLAT-TOP SAMPLING:
+The flat-top sampling is also the practical sampling technique.
+In the top sampling, the sampling signal is also a pulse train.
+The top of each pulse in sampled signal remain constant and is equal to the instantaneous value of input signal x(n) at start of samples.
 # Program
 # 1.IDEAL SAMPLING:
 ```import numpy as np